oconnellryan/oconnellryan.github.io/nba-ticket-pricing.md

 ## Result Highlights
-The following graphic showcases the predicted ticket prices for each seat in an individual game scaling from lowest (red) to the highest prices tickets (green): &nbsp;<br>
+The following graphic showcases the predicted ticket prices for each seat in an individual game scaling from highest (red) to the lowest priced tickets (green): &nbsp;<br>
 ![Image](/assets/nba/arena_heatmap.png)

 &nbsp;<br>